GustavoSilvaNavarro/JWT---Sessions-Exe/README.md

 2. If the email already exists, the client should alert the user and prompt them to try to register again.
 There should also be a similar alert if the user tries to sign in with an incorrect email or password.
 3. Upon successfully registering or logging in, the user should be redirected to the profile page.
 Logging out should destroy the session or remove the JWT and redirect the user to the homepage.
 4. The `/me` and `/logout` routes should be protected by an auth middleware: unauthenticated requests should not be able to query these endpoints.

+You can run `npm test` from the root directory to run tests on both the session and the jwt servers.

 ## Extra credits